imteekay/web-performance-research/draft/a-unified-theory-of-web-performance.md

 ### Metrics & Measuring

+- Performance is a distribution, not a single number
+  - Histogram graphs help understading this distribution
+  - A histogram represents the distribution of your users who had a range of experiences when visiting the site
 - Not all sites and visitors are the same: Web performance is a distribution
   - A static blog may need no JavaScript whatsoever whereas a graphics editor uses quite a lot of it.
   - A 4G visitor may deal with only 50ms of latency and a 2G user could suffer through an entire second per round trip.